boglarka-csoka/udacity-azure-project2/Exercise_starter_files/README.md

 **Overview of the project**<br><br>
 For this project I used a bank marketing dataset.
 The task was classification.
-First I run AutoML to find the best performing model.
+First, I run AutoML to find the best performing model.
+The result was VotingEnsemble.
+Then deployed this model and create a pipeline to.

 **Architectural diagram**<br><br>